telerik/ajax-docs/controls/grid/how-to/Filtering/filter-with-ms-dropdownlist-instead-of-textbox-.md

 ---
 title: Filter with MS DropDownList Instead of Textbox
 page_title: Filter with MS DropDownList Instead of Textbox  | RadGrid for ASP.NET AJAX Documentation
 description: Filter with MS DropDownList Instead of Textbox
+slug: grid/how-to/filtering/filter-with-ms-dropdownlist-instead-of-textbox
-slug: grid/functionality/filtering/how-to/filter-with-ms-dropdownlist-instead-of-textbox-
+previous_url: grid/functionality/filtering/how-to/filter-with-ms-dropdownlist-instead-of-textbox-
 tags: filter,with,ms,dropdownlist,instead,of,textbox,
 published: True
 position: 9
 ---

 # Filter with MS DropDownList Instead of Textbox

 You can create a custom column class that replaces the filter text box with a drop-down list.
 This provides an alternate way for users to enter filter criteria.
 The drop down list can be configured so that it causes the grid to filter records when the user selects an item.